discourse/discourse_docker/image/README.md

 ## Building new images

 To build a new image, just run `ruby auto_build.rb image-name`.
 The build process will build a local image with a predefined tag.
+To build dev/test/bench/fast_switch you need to build base_slim and base first.

 Images and tag names are defined [here](https://github.com/discourse/discourse_docker/blob/master/image/auto_build.rb#L6-L11).